JasonLough/fun-with-javascript/README.md

 note: (OLD) = stuff I wrote > 3 yrs ago

+* curry.js - if a()()() scares you, go here

-dynamic-templates-in-pure-javascript.htm - (OLD) using script type="text/template" you can write functions to make your own template.
+* dynamic-templates-in-pure-javascript.htm - (OLD) using script type="text/template" you can write functions to make your own template.
 No libraries required.

-ES6-underscore-D3JS - (OLD) makes a bar graph of random numbers, sorts them, charts them, assigns color based on above or below average
+* ES6-underscore-D3JS - (OLD) makes a bar graph of random numbers, sorts them, charts them, assigns color based on above or below average

+* getters-setters.js - fun with getters and setters

-memoization.js - (OLD) caching function results in a lookup table
+* memoization.js - (OLD) caching function results in a lookup table

-noitatoN-hsiloP-esreveR.php - (OLD) Reverse Polish Notation, aka "How a calculator could work".
+* noitatoN-hsiloP-esreveR.php - (OLD) Reverse Polish Notation, aka "How a calculator could work".
 Did this one for an interview test a long time ago, I should remake it in JS.

-rock-paper-ES6.js - (OLD) stupid simple rock paper scissor simulator with custom test function
+* rock-paper-ES6.js - (OLD) stupid simple rock paper scissor simulator with custom test function

-sigmoid.htm - (OLD) visualize a sigmoid function with D3.js
+* sigmoid.htm - (OLD) visualize a sigmoid function with D3.js

+* simple-pub-sub-event-handler.js - collect events in an array, trigger them on event

-test-object.js - (OLD) makes an array with a random number of fruit elements in it
+* test-object.js - (OLD) makes an array with a random number of fruit elements in it

 ---